Connect Fleet DM to Smallstep

 Add configuration profiles

-In your team YAML file, reference the profile files from Step 4:
+In your team YAML file, reference the profile files:

 controls: